TetewHeroez/supertropicalpy/PUBLISHING.md

 # Publishing to PyPI - Setup Guide

-This guide explains how to publish `supertropical-algebra` to PyPI (Python Package Index).
+This guide explains how to publish `SupertropicalPy` to PyPI (Python Package Index).

 ## Prerequisites